I tried translating an entire Word document with the Cloud Translation API

 This is a behavior explicitly stated in the official documentation, and it was reproduced exactly as described.

-If you are in a hurry, the overview can be grasped by looking at this table and the images in §3.
+If you're in a hurry, reviewing this table and the images in §3 will give you an overview.

 2. What Is Document Translation in Cloud Translation API?

-When you pass a PDF or DOCX file, it translates the content while preserving the formatting and layout, and returns the result.
+When you pass a PDF or DOCX file, it returns the translated result while preserving the formatting and layout.

-An overview of this feature, the differences between Basic (v2) and Advanced (v3), when to use synchronous vs. batch, and authentication (API keys are not supported; use ADC or a service account) were all covered in detail in the previous PDF edition.
+An overview of this feature, the differences between Basic (v2) and Advanced (v3), how to choose between synchronous and batch processing, and authentication (API keys cannot be used; ADC or a service account must be used) were covered in detail in the previous PDF edition.

 Reference: DevelopersIO: Cloud Translation API で PDF をレイアウトを保ったまま翻訳する

-The supported input formats include not only PDF but also Word, PowerPoint, and Excel formats (including older formats).
+Supported input formats include not only PDF but also Word, PowerPoint, and Excel formats (including legacy formats).

-Word, which is covered in this article, is one of the DOCX formats.
+The Word format covered in this article, DOCX, is one of them.

 Input Format MIME Type Output Format